kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 `restartPolicy: Always`, and crashing pods whose `restartPolicy: Rapid`,
  * what is the load and rate of Pod restart related API requests to the API server?
- * what are the performance (memory, CPU, and latency) effects on the kubelet component?
+ * what are the performance (memory, CPU, and pod start latency) effects on the kubelet component?

 In order to answer these questions, metrics tying together the number of